-Strategy ED2-3: Ocean uses and associated on-shore facilities should be located, designed and operated consistent with state guidelines, specifically WAC 173-26-360, as amended Section 8, Ocean Resources.
+Strategy ED2-3: Ocean uses and associated on-shore facilities should be located, designed and operated consistent with the ocean management provisions of this SMP.

 4.2 Public Access

 Intent.
 To make provision for public access to publicly owned areas.